This post may contain affiliate links. Read my disclosure policy.

 - Vanilla extract

-- Zucchini – finely grated, but you fo NOT need to squeeze out the excess moisture
+- Zucchini – finely grated, but you do NOT need to squeeze out the excess moisture.

-- Carrots – finely grated, but you fo NOT need to squeeze out the excess moisture
+- Carrots – finely grated, but again, it is NOT necessary to squeeze out the excess moisture.

 - Raisins